devitocodes/devito/docs/source/tutorials.rst

 The tutorial, structured as a series of Jupyter notebooks, is available `here
 <http://nbviewer.jupyter.org/github/opesci/devito/blob/master/examples/seismic/tutorials/>`__.
-The following topis are covered:
+The following topics are covered:

 * Quick introduction to seismic modelling
 * Reverse Time Migration